八字 BaZi - The Eight Characters

 四象 Si Xiang – Four Images

-(四象 Sì Xiàng) doesn’t mean four elephants or shapes, but it refers to four Chinese giant astronomical constellations that divide the sky (celestial equator) into four equal sectors, also called quadrants.
+Contrary to a common misconception, Sì Xiàng (四象) does not mean "four elephants" or simply "four shapes."
+Instead, it refers to four immense celestial constellations that divide the sky into four equal sectors, also known as quadrants.

 五行 Wu Xing - The Five Phases